-An AED guides you through both CPR and defibrillation, ensuring that you can immediately respond in the event of a sudden cardiac arrest (SCA) emergency on your job site.
-These devices save lives, but it’s important to choose the right one.
+An AED guides the rescuer through both CPR and defibrillation, ensuring that you can immediately respond in the event of a sudden cardiac arrest (SCA) emergency on your job site.
+Choosing the right AED device will help you respond effectively in the event of a cardiac emergency.

 How to Choose the Best AED for Construction